Kinnex78/Active-Directory-Home-Lab/docs/08-troubleshooting.md

 After trying again, the error still appears, so i powered off and startet the Win-Client.
 I immediatly pressed a key to restart the installation again.
 ![Renew Installation](screenshots/29.3-restarting-installation.png)

+---

-[2.On Client, DNS isnt given as it should be]
+##2.On Client, DNS isnt given as it should be

 Next Error happend while trying to connect the Client with the Domain, lab.local.
 While an Error-Message appeared, as be seen in the following picture:
 ![Error: Domain couldn't be found](screenshots/29.4-error-domain-could-not-be-found.png)